-Sediment Bag Placement in Wetland B
+Onsite Sediment Bag Placement in Wetland B

-This alternative will remove, then fill the forested upland situated between fairways 11, 12, and 13, and Wetland B. Wetland B has a direct connection to Woods Creek and floods when upgradient lands receive heavy rainfall.
+This alternative is the same as the preceding alternative, but proposes filling forested upland situated between fairways 11, 12, and 13, and Wetland B instead of Wetland A. Wetland B has a direct connection to Woods Creek and floods when upgradient lands receive heavy rainfall.
 Potential impacts to Wetland B are likely significant due to loss of flood storage capacity and desynchronization.
-Placement of sediment bags in Wetland B will likely increase flood flows on downgradient lands (offsite to southwest), as well as reduce in-situ sediment trapping.
+Placement of sediment bags in Wetland B will likely increase flood flows on downgradient lands (offsite to southwest), as well as reduce insitu sediment trapping.
 Placement of sediment bags in this location will also destroy a grove of mature ash trees.
-Sediment bag placement in this wetland will have a significantly greater environmental impact than placement in Wetland A and other alternatives.
-Finally, the upper portion of this open space is a hillside with 15 to >25% slopes, so it is not suitable for sediment bag placement without substantial excavation and contouring.
-This alternative cannot meet the project purpose due to excessive environmental damage.
+Sediment bag placement in this wetland will have a significantly greater environmental impact than placement in Wetland A. Finally, the upper portion of this open space is a hillside with 15 to >25% slopes, so it is not suitable for sediment bag placement without substantial excavation and contouring.